EdenDotan2812/DL_Project/README.md

 **Results**
 The best-performing model achieved over 95% accuracy in classifying cancer and blood cells based on their OPD profiles.
 This demonstrates the effectiveness of combining deep learning with label-free imaging for non-invasive cancer diagnostics.

+**Note:** We identified an issue where the confusion matrix indices were incorrect during the initial plotting.
+This has been fixed and we re-plotted the confusion matrices separately at the end of the code.